 By JOE GREENHERON

-Joe Greenheron is a Clinton resident and a member of the South Whidbey School Board.
+Joe Greenheron is a father of three, a tech consultant and a member of the South Whidbey School Board.